abdullahialidev/Demo-Day-Mood-Inquiry-/README.md

 Full-stack application to prevent and intervene in classroom and cyber bullying in concerns to bullying in all shapes and forms.
 This app focuses more on a consultation model to mediate instances of bullying in the classroom, as opposed to a punishment-enforced model.

-Built with Javascript, EJS, and has express as template handler while using mongoDB as database.
+Built with Javascript, HTML, and CSS while utilizing express as a template handler and MongoDB as a database.

 All responses are anonymous and logged into a database, which is viewed by teacher and counselor(s)